MarvinJanssen/executor-dao/README.md

 Immediately disables EDE004 Emergency Execute if it passes.

-### EDE003: Manage Escrow NFT
+### EDE003: Allowlist Escrow NFT

-A simple example on how ExecutorDAO can manage third-party smart contracts.
+A simple example on how ExecutorDAO can add third-party smart contracts to be allowlisted.

 ## Testing